VivianBass/GeneFamilies/1. protokol/week-7/day-03.12.md

 - you have to put in the presentation the figures that you want to use

-**Doubts and Issues**:
+- add the detailed Descriptions of the functions into roxagen2 documentation **Doubts and Issues**:

+- have to reassure the values in the plots are right and also the annotated values
+- also account for mean and median values (not only mean )

+- angle to diagonal for which data / distances

 **Next Steps**: